The primary pain from an ACL tear is usually felt deep inside the knee, often accompanied by swelling and instability.

 Where does ACL tear pain usually develop after injury?

-Pain usually develops rapidly within the knee joint itself, accompanied by swelling.
-The discomfort is often felt deep inside, making movements like bending or straightening the leg difficult.
+Pain usually develops rapidly within the knee joint itself, often accompanied by swelling.
+The discomfort is deep and can make movements like bending, straightening, or bearing weight difficult.

 Where does swelling occur when you tear your ACL?

-Swelling from an ACL tear occurs inside the knee joint due to bleeding.
-This swelling adds to the tightness and soreness felt deep within the front and middle areas of the knee.
+Swelling from an ACL tear occurs inside and around the knee joint due to bleeding and inflammation.
+This swelling adds to tightness and soreness felt deep within the knee.

 Where does instability pain from an ACL tear manifest?

-Pain related to instability is felt deep in the knee, often accompanied by a sensation that the knee might buckle or give out.
+Pain related to instability is usually felt deep in the knee and may come with a sensation that the knee might buckle or give out.
 This feeling is caused by disruption of normal joint mechanics due to the torn ligament.

 Where does sharp pain come from in an ACL tear?